galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 Probably the best way is to take a look at each sample tool by rerunning the job.
-Think about how the options have been configured and try extending it or using the form as the basis for a new tool - but remember to change the tool name before you press execute to rerun the job and generate a new toolshed archive and report.
+Think about how the options have been configured and try extending it or using the form as the basis for a new tool.
+Press `execute` to rerun the job and generate a new toolshed archive and report.

-The Hello tool is a model for any simple bash script requiring only a few parameters and is easily extended to many situations where a tool is needed quickly for a workflow.
-Try adding another parameter
+Consider the trivial `Hello` tool example.
+It is easily extended to suit many situations where a tool is needed quickly for a workflow.
+Try adding another parameter.
+For example, the planemo `lint` and `test` tools samples (described below) can be derived by adding a history toolshed archive as input, plus a few more lines of bash script.
+In practice, it's a flexible basis for generating many simple tools.

 ---